Abraham Mapu: Biography

 Born into a Jewish family, as a child Mapu studied in a cheder where his father served as a teacher.
 He married in 1825.

 For many years he was an impoverished, itinerant schoolmaster.
 Mapu gained financial security when he was appointed teacher in a government school for Jewish children.
 He worked as a teacher in various towns and cities, joined the Haskalah movement, and studied German, French and Russian.
-He also studied Latin from a translation of the Bible to that language, given him by his local rabbi.
+He also studied Latin from a translation of the Bible to that language, given to him by his local rabbi.

 He returned in 1848 to Kaunas and self-published his first historical novel, Ahavat Zion.
 This is considered one of the first Hebrew novels.
 He began work on it in 1830 but completed it only in 1853.
 Unable to fully subsist on his book sales, he relied on the support of his brother, Matisyahu.
 In 1867 he moved to Königsberg due to illness, published his last book, Amon Pedagogue (Amon means something like Mentor), and died there.